 So next time you’re planning a camping trip, make sure to bring along some dry hardwood.
 Getting started might take a little longer, but it’s worth the effort.

-Softwoods like cedar and pine are unsuitable for campfires because they don’t burn very well.
+Softwoods like cedar wood and pine wood are unsuitable.

 Softwoods like cedar and pine may ignite faster, but they burn through quickly and don’t provide much heat.
 At least not like the hardwoods we mentioned.